healthnoteinc/policies/13-disaster_recovery_policy.md

 ## 13.5 Disaster Recovery Procedures

+* Systems - restore from clone or AMI or saved configuration template
+* Database - restore from latest snapshot available for cluster
 ### 13.5.1 Notification and Activation Phase

 This phase addresses the initial actions taken to detect and assess damage inflicted by a disruption to Health Note.
 Based on the assessment of the Event, sometimes according to the Health Note Incident Response Policy, the Contingency Plan may be activated by the Founder.